-9 Resolution 70/1.
+&lt;sup>10 Resolution 70/1.

-10 UNEP/EA.4/Res.1.
+&lt;sup>11 UNEP/EA.4/Res.1.

-- 16. Recognizes the great importance of providing trade-related capacity-building for developing countries, including African countries, the least developed countries, landlocked developing countries, small island developing States, countries in conflict and post-conflict situations and middle-income countries, including for the promotion of regional economic integration and interconnectivity; - 17.
-Acknowledges that good governance and the rule of law at the national and international levels are essential for sustained economic growth, sustainable development and the eradication of poverty and hunger; - 18.
-Notes with concern that access to concessional finance is reduced as countries' incomes grow, and that countries may not be able to access sufficient affordable financing from other sources to meet their needs, encourages shareholders in multilateral development banks to develop graduation policies that are sequenced, phased and gradual, and encourages multilateral development banks to explore ways to ensure that their assistance best addresses the opportunities and challenges presented by the diverse circumstances of middle-income countries; - 19.
-Recognizes that Governments will have the primary responsibility for follow-up and review at the national, regional and global levels in relation to the progress made in implementing the Sustainable Development Goals and targets and that quality, accessible, timely and reliable disaggregated data, including through strengthened capacity in improving access to data at the national and local levels, will be needed to help with the measurement of progress and to ensure that no one is left behind, and in this regard reiterates the commitment to intensifying efforts to strengthen statistical capacities in developing countries, including middle-income countries; - 20.
-Welcomes progress by middle-income countries in implementing the Sendai Framework for Disaster Risk Reduction 2015-20303 and in reporting through the Sendai Framework monitor, and encourages the United Nations system to support middle-income countries to develop national and local disaster risk reduction strategies by 2020; - 21.
-Reaffirms the commitment at the very heart of the 2030 Agenda to leave no one behind and commit to taking more tangible steps to support people in vulnerable situations and the most vulnerable countries and to reach the furthest behind first: - 22.
-Requests the Secretary-General to submit to the General Assembly at its seventy-sixth session, within existing resources, an action-oriented report on the implementation of the present resolution, including a comprehensive and in-depth analysis of the particular challenges faced by middle-income countries, along with a concrete set of recommendations to promote and enhance their efforts in the achievement of the economic dimension of sustainable development, while recognizing that particular challenges in the environmental and social dimensions will require further analysis in subsequent reports; - 23.
-Decides to include in the provisional agenda of its seventy-sixth session, under the item entitled "Globalization and interdependence", the sub-item entitled "Development cooperation with middle-income countries".
+20. Recognizes that Governments will have the primary responsibility for follow-up and review at the national, regional and global levels in relation to the progress made in implementing the Sustainable Development Goals and targets and that quality, accessible, timely and reliable disaggregated data, including through strengthened capacity in improving access to data at the national and local levels, will be needed to help with the measurement of progress and to ensure that no one is left behind, and in this regard reiterates the commitment to intensifying efforts to strengthen statistical capacities in developing countries, including middle-income countries;

+21. Welcomes progress by middle-income countries in implementing the Sendai Framework for Disaster Risk Reduction 2015-2030 and in reporting through the Sendai Framework monitor, and encourages the United Nations system to continue to support middle-income countries to develop national and local disaster risk reduction strategies;

+22. Reaffirms the commitment at the very heart of the 2030 Agenda to leave no one behind and commit to taking more tangible steps to support people in vulnerable situations and the most vulnerable countries and to reach the furthest behind first;

+23. Recognizes that the COVID-19 pandemic has placed middle-income countries, including those moving into higher income, at risk of losing many of their hard-won gains in development and that more needs to be done for a sustainable recovery with regard to resource mobilization efforts, poverty eradication, food security, universal health coverage, strengthening health systems, pandemic response and preparedness, returning children to school, gender equality and the empowerment of all women and girls, the promotion of decent jobs and social protection, achieving debt sustainability, the reduction of inequalities, closing digital divides and enhancing North-South, South-South and triangular cooperation, and in this regard calls upon the Secretary-General to conduct a mapping exercise that will provide a detailed overview of the current support available to middle-income countries, including relevant indexes, frameworks, strategies and tools, within existing resources, in order to consider developing a comprehensive system-wide response plan, where appropriate, aimed at better addressing the multidimensional nature of sustainable development and facilitating sustainable development cooperation and coordinated and inclusive support to middle-income countries based on their specific challenges and diverse needs, and looks forward to the finalization of the ongoing work on the multidimensional vulnerability index;

+24. Requests the Secretary-General to submit to the General Assembly at its seventy-eighth session, within existing resources, an action-oriented report on the implementation of the present resolution, including a comprehensive and in-depth analysis of the particular challenges faced by middle-income countries, along with a concrete set of recommendations to promote and enhance their efforts in the achievement of the environmental dimension of sustainable development, which shall also include the results of the mapping exercise on the current support available to middle-income countries, while recognizing that the economic dimension was covered in the report submitted at the seventy-sixth session and that the particular challenges in the social dimension will require further analysis in a subsequent report;

+25. Decides to include in the provisional agenda of its seventy-eighth session, under the item entitled "Globalization and interdependence", the sub-item entitled "Development cooperation with middle-income countries".

-52nd plenary meeting 19 December 2019
+54th plenary meeting 17 December 2021